 Flink – 1994

-But, in terms of this system, this can go down as on of the best CD32 games.
+But, in terms of this system, this can go down as one of the best CD32 games.

 Roadkill – 1994

 Roadkill is visually nice with a good soundtrack and sound effects, but it has to be said is very difficult.
-Mainly because of the zoomed in view, not allowing you to see corners approach at high speed, but this the same with many other top down racers of the era.
+Mainly because of the zoomed-in view, not allowing you to see corners approach at high speed, but this is the same with many other top-down racers of the era.

 Whilst nothing ground-breaking, Roadkill is great fun and represents the CD32 well.